 A few years ago, the New York Department of Financial Services (NYDFS) released survey results giving us more insight regarding many bank’s cybersecurity preparedness.
-The NYDFS surveyed 40 organizations and found, startingly, that nearly 1 in 3 of the banks surveyed don’t require their third party vendors to notify them in the event of an information security breach or other cybersecurity breach.
+The NYDFS surveyed 40 organizations and found, startingly, that nearly 1 in 3 of the banks surveyed don’t require their third-party vendors to notify them in the event of an information security breach or other cybersecurity breach.
+This is a huge problem for obvious reasons, but let’s take a closer look at the potential fallout and why it’s important to require vendor notification in data breach scenarios.

 - Increased regulatory scrutiny.
 If your organization suffers a breach, you should expect your regulators to show up looking for answers.
 You’re expected to be able to address an unauthorized access incident to customer information in systems maintained by your service providers.
 However, you can’t adequately address something you don’t know about.